|

 incriminating evidence in other apartments to which she had access, the

-present from her mother and her suggestion, if made, that she had paid
+tankard was a present from her mother and her suggestion, if made, that she

-damning evidence against her in the eyes of the jury was the endless strings
+evidence against her in the eyes of the jury was the endless strings of lies

-of lies and half truths that she told, before her
+and half truths that she told, before her arrest

 burned at the stake.